Fact or fiction?

-Note: This disparate cross requires additional confirmation, but the videos on this page do seem to suggest that further investigation would be worthwhile.
+Note: This disparate cross requires confirmation, but the videos on this page do suggest further investigation would be worthwhile.

 Not surprisingly, many have rejected, or even ridiculed, claims that cabbits exist.
 Thus, the nineteenth-century naturalist Francis Trevelyan (“Frank”) Buckland, who believed all purported hybrids of this type to be “Manx cats with birth defects,” had the following to say (Buckland 1882, p.
 33):

 To Mr. [Abraham Dee] Bartlett [then Superintendent of the London Zoo], are brought sometimes supposed hybrids between a cat and a rabbit.
 Our friend says a cat with a short tail will not prove the argument.
 He wants a rabbit with a long tail.

 On the other hand, there are many, often vehement claims that cabbits are real.
 For example, Sarah Hartwell, who wrote an article arguing that cabbits are impossible, quoted the following from an email she received from a cabbit proponent: “I just read your article on your web page and have to tell you that you are full of crap.
 Cabbits are real, I